onap/oparent-cia/demos/min/README.md

 Let's explore the effect the base image has on the size of a container image.

-To demonstrate the effect of choosing the right base image, we will select three different base images to build container images that are functionaly equivalent.
+To demonstrate the effect of choosing the right base image, we will select three different base images to build container images that are functionally equivalent.

 ```bash
 cd <project-root>/base-image/